microsoft/vcpkg-docs/vcpkg/get_started/get-started-adding-to-registry.md

 ---
-title: "Tutorial: Add ports to the vcpkg registry"
+title: "Tutorial: Add a port to the vcpkg open-source registry"
-description: Tutorial guides the user through the process of adding a port to the vcpkg registry.
+description: Tutorial guides the user through the process of adding a port to the vcpkg open-source registry.
 zone_pivot_group_filename: zone-pivot-groups.json
 zone_pivot_groups: shell-selections
 author: JavierMatosD
 ms.author: javiermat
 ms.topic: tutorial
-ms.date: 10/17/2023
+ms.date: 10/25/2023
 ms.prod: vcpkg
 #CustomerIntent: As a beginner C++ developer, I want to learn how to add a port to the vcpkg registry.
 ---

-# Tutorial: Add a port to vcpkg registry
+# Tutorial: Add a port to the vcpkg open-source registry

 This tutorial guides you on how to package a library for vcpkg using a custom overlay.
 We recommended that you read the [Packaging a library](get-started-packaging.md) tutorial before proceeding.

 ## Prerequisites